SerenaTetart/Anomaly_Detection/README.md

 (https://www.kaggle.com/c/ieee-fraud-detection)

-The network is an encoder as fully connected layer with L1 regularisation and relu activations.
+The network is a fully connected layer with L1 regularisation and relu activations.

 ## Requirements